ExPLoit: Extracting Private Labels in Split Learning

 \subsection{Replay Split Learning}

-To train the surrogate parameters, we ``replay" the split learning process using the surrogate variables (Figure~\ref{fig:learning_problem}b).
+To train the surrogate parameters, we first ``replay" the split learning process using the surrogate variables (Fig.~\ref{fig:learning_problem}b).
 First, in the forward pass, the embedding $z_i$ (collected during split learning) is fed into $g'$ to get the prediction $p'_i$, which along with the surrogate labels $y'_i$ can be used to compute the loss $L'_i=H(y'_i, p'_i)$.
 Next, we perform backpropagation through $g'$ and compute the gradient of the loss with respect to the embedding $\nabla_{z}L'_i$.
-To learn the surrogate parameters, we develop a loss function that tries to match the loss gradient $\nabla_{z}L'_i$ obtained during \emph{replay split learning} with the gradient $\nabla_{z}L_i$ obtained during the original split learning process.
+We use this gradient data as part of our loss function to learn the private labels, as described below.